 While the meat rests, set the skillet over low heat on the stovetop.
 Add butter and stir, allowing the mixture to thicken a little.
 Turn off the heat.

 Cut the meat into 1-inch slices and set it on a serving platter along with the pears.
-Spoon the onions and sauce over top, and serve.
+Spoon the onions and sauce over the top, and serve.

 A Few Recipe Notes for Oven Roasted Pork Tenderloin